Araki language: Clause structure

-As mentioned above, Araki is a strict SVO language.
-This means that different sentence types, such as assertives, imperatives and interrogatives do not involve a change in word order.
-This, contrary to what occurs in European languages.
+As mentioned above, Araki is a strict SVO language, so different sentence types, such as assertives, imperatives and interrogatives do not involve a change in word order (contrary to many European languages).
 These sentence types may differ in other ways.

 Imperatives

-All imperative sentences take Irrealis modality, by definition, since they refer to virtual events.
+All imperative sentences take irrealis modality, since they refer to virtual events.
 The verb must be preceded by its subject clitic.

 Thus, except for prosody, all imperative sentences are formally identical with sentences expressing an intent or a near future (for example, 'you should help me' or ' you are going to help me').

-A negative order does not use the usual negation marker ce, but the modal clitic kan 'Prohibitive':
+A negative order does not use the usual negation marker je, but the modal clitic kan 'Prohibitive':

 Interrogatives

-Interrogative sentences can take either Realis or Irrealis modality.
+Interrogative sentences can take either realis or irrealis modality.

 Yes/No questions are similar to the corresponding question, except for prosody.

-Quite often, the interrogative is marked by a final tag ... vo mo-ce-re ... 'or not?'.
+Quite often, the interrogative is marked by a final tag ... vo mo-je-re ... 'or not?'.

 In WH-questions, the interrogative words take the same slot as the word they replace (that is, they remain in-situ.

-Arakian Interrogative words include sa 'what', se 'who', v̈e 'where', gisa 'when', and visa 'how many'.
+Arakian Interrogative words include sa 'what', se 'who', v̈e 'where', ngisa 'when', and visa 'how many'.
 The interrogative article ('what X, which') is sava, a longer form of sa.
 It comes before a noun, for example sava hina 'what thing'.
-Two interrogative words are derived from sa 'what': sohe sa 'like what → how' and m̈ara sa 'because of what → why'.
+Two interrogative words are derived from sa 'what': sohe sa 'like what → how' and m̈ar̄a sa 'because of what → why'.

 Negation

-The general negation marker is a single morpheme ce, which is used in all negative sentences except imperative.
+The general negation marker is a single morpheme je, which is used in all negative sentences except imperative.
 It always comes at the beginning of the predicate phrase, following the subject clitic.
 It can be combined to Realis or Irrealis mood.